-Statement Description Tags stale-answer-client-timeout Defines the amount of time (in mil- liseconds) that named waits before attempting to answer a query with a stale RRset from cache. server, query stale-answer-enable Enables the returning of "stale" cached answers when the name servers for a zone are not answering. server, query stale-answer-ttl Specifies the time to live (TTL) to be returned on stale answers, in seconds. query stale-cache-enable Enables the retention of "stale" cached answers. server, query stale-refresh-time Sets the time window for the return of "stale" cached answers before the next attempt to contact, if the name servers for a given zone are not re- sponding. server, query startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer, zone statistics-channels Specifies the communication chan- nels to be used by system adminis- trators to access statistics information on the name server. logging statistics-file Specifies the pathname of the file where the server appends statistics, when using rndc stats. logging, server stderr Directs the logging channel output to the server's standard error stream. logging continues on next page
+Statement Description Tags stale-answer-enable Enables the returning of "stale" cached answers when the name servers for a zone are not answering. query, server stale-answer-ttl Specifies the time to live (TTL) to be returned on stale answers, in seconds. query stale-cache-enable Enables the retention of "stale" cached answers. query, server stale-refresh-time Sets the time window for the return of "stale" cached answers before the next attempt to contact, if the name servers for a given zone are not re- sponding. query, server startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. zone, transfer statistics-channels Specifies the communication chan- nels to be used by system adminis- trators to access statistics information on the name server. logging statistics-file Specifies the pathname of the file where the server appends statistics, when using rndc stats. logging, server stderr Directs the logging channel output to the server's standard error stream. logging streams-per-connection Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection. query, server suffix Defines trailing bits for mapped IPv4 address bits in dns64 . query continues on next page